aric-hamburg/brown-bag-sessions/README.md

 Für Donnerstag, 03.06.2021, haben wir als Vortragenden gewinnen können:

--  Wolfram Wingerath (Baqend GmbH): Handsfree Coding
+-  Wolfram Wingerath (Baqend GmbH): What you say is what you get - Handfree Coding in 2021

 ## Weitere geplante Vorträge